 Despite the event’s iconic status, the course and the PGA TOUR’s flagship tournament still hold a few surprising fun facts—even for golf enthusiasts.

 Golf fans know THE PLAYERS at TPC Sawgrass for its narrow fairways, speedy greens and notorious 17th hole, “The Island Green,” one of golf’s most difficult feats.
-Yet, despite the event’s iconic status, the course and its flagship tournament still hold a few surprising facts for golf enthusiasts.
+Yet, despite the event’s iconic status worldwide, the course and its flagship tournament still hold a few surprising facts for golf enthusiasts and event seekers alike.
 Here are 10 things about THE PLAYERS that are almost as overlooked as the pins on the 12th hole.

 The land now encompassing the Stadium Course at TPC Sawgrass, home of THE PLAYERS® Championship since 1982, was purchased for one dollar in 1978 by then-PGA TOUR Commissioner Deane Beaman.